JFrog Platform Configuration

 [Optional]

 The scope of access that the token provides.
-This is only available for administrators.
+This option is only available for administrators.

-Create an access token for the user in the default server configured by the jf c add command:
+Create an access token for the current user on the default server configured by the jf c add

-The config add and config edit commands are used to add and edit JFrog Platform server configuration, stored in JFrog CLI's configuration storage.
-These configured servers can be used by the other commands.
-The configured servers' details can be overridden per command by passing in alternative values for the URL and login credentials.
-The values configured are saved in file under the JFrog CLI home directory.
+commands add and edit JFrog Platform server configurations, which are stored in JFrog CLI's configuration storage.
+Other commands can use these configured servers.
+You can override the configured server details for any command by passing in alternative values for the URL and sign-in credentials.
+The configured values are saved in a file under the JFrog CLI home directory.

 Command Name